-The existing policy includes a commitment that the Board will conduct its business in an open and transparent way.
-This is welcomed but the new policy could provide much more detail about the means by which the Board's processes and procedures will provide for increased accessibility, transparency and accountability for communities, for example by requiring:
+The existing policy includes a commitment that the Board will conduct its business in an open and transparent manner.
+This is welcomed but the new policy could provide much more detail about the means by which the Board's processes and procedures will provide for increased accessibility, transparency and accountability for communities.
+For example, participants at the 2016 regional licensing seminars recommended that Boards require to have: